ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 If you are creating a legal notice from scratch (i.e. you have clicked the **Create legal notice** button), this form will be empty.
-Alternatively, if the legal notice is being created as a copy of an existing one (either the test bed's default legal notice or another one defined for your community), the form will be prefilled.
+Alternatively, if the legal notice is being created as a copy of an existing one (either the Test Bed's default legal notice or another one defined for your community), the form will be prefilled.
 The information you are expected to complete for the legal notice is:

 * Its **name** (required), used in the list of legal notices and when selecting one for an organisation.